SpaceVim/SpaceVim/docs/layers/gtags.md

 ## Description

-This layer provide tags manager for project.
-This layer need `core` layer's project manager feature.
+This layer provides tags manager for project.

 ## Features